Finding the Best Oil Diffuser

 Nebulizing diffusers do not use water.
 They use a high powered pump to micronize the scent.

 In my opinion, the best diffusers for the price are nebulizing diffusers.
-They work with a pump that puts the scent under extreme pressure causing it to micronize into particles of 1 or 2 microns in size.
-So they don't float down and coat floors and furniture.
-By comparison, an aerosol particle is 50 to 100 microns.
-They're can be small and affordable or super powerful.
+They work with a powerful pump that causes the liquid aroma to micronize into particles of 1 or 2 microns in size (about 50 to 100 times smaller than aerosol).
+The tiny particles go a long way and they don't float down and coat floors and furniture.
+Nebulizers can be small and affordable or super powerful.
 Some scent up to 2500 square feet!
 They don't use water - so no mold!
 100% of the emitted aroma is pure scent.
 And every burst produces the same scent strength level from the first day to the bottom of the bottle.

-People that want natural healthy air usually prefer nebulizing diffusers.
 They are ideal for pure essential oils, which are anti-bacterial, anti-fungal, anti-viral and anti-microbial.
 So you are actually cleaning bacteria, fungus, mold, microbes and many viruses from the air!
-Hospitals are saying that unlike synthetic anti-germ blends, essential oils are highly complex and effective at killing stubborn germs like MRSA!
+Hospitals are saying that unlike synthetic anti-germ scent and disinfectants, essential oils are highly complex and effective at killing stubborn germs like MRSA!